heymcgovern/heymcgovern.github.io/README.md

 Hey there! 👋 This is my tech writing portfolio.
 It's a Jekyll site that creates a page for everything in the `portfolio` collection.
 The homepage prints all items in this collection, using [Masonry](https://getbootstrap.com/docs/5.0/examples/masonry/) to lay things out like magic ✨.

-In future, I may add an about page and blog.
+In the future, I may add an about page and blog.
 In this case, I'll probably add a homepage and move portfolio items to their own section too.
 I wanted to get something out as soon as possible.

 I used [jonaharagon/jekyll-bootstrap-theme](https://github.com/jonaharagon/jekyll-bootstrap-theme) as a basis for my theme.

-There's a few things that I'd like to look at in future:
+There's a few things that I'd like to look at in the future:

 * Move `stakeholders` and `tools` for portfolio items to data files.
 * Add categories to the homepage so folks can filter by category.